AlexB52/rails-playground/README.md

 end
 ```

-_**Naming issue:** The gem was originally supposed to be called `playground` but it already exists in RubyGems...
+_**Naming issue:** The gem was originally called `playground` but it already exists in RubyGems...
 Thus the gem is now called `rails-playground` but the functionality remains under the `playground` namespace for now._

 And then execute:
 ```bash
 $ bundle
 ```

-Finally mount the engine in your routes file and access the playground at `http://localhost:{PORT}/playground` on your local machine.
+Finally mount the engine in your routes file and access the web playground at `/playground` on your local host.

 ```ruby
 Rails.application.routes.draw do